Identifying and supporting international students with additional needs

 Ian Morris, Head of EAL, Moreton Hall

-Ian has been a teacher, trainer and examiner of English for the past 15 years in South Korea, Spain, Romania, Poland and the UK.
-He is currently Head of EAL at Moreton Hall School in Shropshire where he is responsible for quality EAL teaching across the school, from the Prep to the Sixth Form, as well as supporting departments on EAL academic matters.
-He has a BSc in Geography and holds the Cambridge Delta qualification.
+Ian has been involved in the field of English Language Teaching for over 17 years, working in South Korea, Spain, Romania, Poland and the UK.
+He is currently Head of EAL at Moreton Hall School in Shropshire where he is responsible for quality EAL teaching in the Prep, Senior School and Sixth Form as well as supporting departments on EAL academic matters.
+He has a BSc in Geography and holds the Cambridge CELTA and DELTA qualifications.
 His main interests lie in curriculum design, assessment, cultural integration and data analysis.
-When not teaching or training, he can be found roaming the Welsh hills on his mountain bike.
+When not teaching or training, he can be found roaming the Welsh hills on his mountain bike!

 Emma Taboada, EAL Teacher, Moreton Hall